Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-6.md

 **Challenge 1 - Serve a list of things**

 You have a list of things, Pets were used in the examples.

-You need a mutation that adds a new pet.
-It should return the pet that was just created.
+Write a mutation that adds a new thing.

+It should return the thing that was just created.
 You'll need to include all of the fields that make the type.

 <!-- > -->